DMV & Driver’s License Issues

 Additionally, the DMV/APS hearing can provide us with great insight as to the strength or lack thereof of the criminal case against you, especially if the arresting officer testifies at the hearing.

-Contact The Law Offices of Paul S. Geller online or call us today at (626) 714-3112 to schedule a free consultation with our experienced Pasadena DUI attorney.
+Contact The Law Offices of Paul S. Geller online or call us today at (626) 714-3112 to schedule a free consultation with our experienced Southern California DUI attorney.

 In a typical APS hearing where there was a chemical reading, the hearing officer must find three issues to be true:.

 - Did the arresting officer have probable cause to believe you were driving with a .08 percent blood alcohol level in violation of VC §23152 or VC §23153 (or, if the driver was under 21, driving with a .01 or .05 percent blood alcohol level in violation of VC §23136 or 23140)?